PanosFirmpas/bamToBigWig/README.md

 'fragment size', that is, the distance between the two cutting ends of each pair of reads.
 For ATAC experiments, setting this to approximately 120, will visualize the "nucleosome free" reads.
 If you set this option, it is suggested to also set t_len_lower to at least 0 so that reads without a mate (tlen -1) get filtered out, alternatively, set an appropriate -F filter.
 Default is "None", no fragment size filter is applied.
 #####  -tll,--t_len_lower
 Sets filtering so that only reads with absolute(tlen) greater than this are accepted.
 See also --t_len_upper
-##### -p,--procs
-The number of processors to use.
-Defaults to 4.
-Be advised that one of those processors with be consumed by the wigToBigWig process.
-After that, each available processor works on one chromosome at a time until all chromosomes are done.
+#### Shifting/Extending Arguments:
 #####  -sh,--shift
 Arbitrary shift in bp.
 This value is used to move cutting ends (5') towards 5'->3'.
 If you want to extend the signal downstream of the original cutting end, for example to visualize CHIPseq experiments, you will want to leave this value to 0 and set --extsize to how much you want to extend.
 If on the other hand you want to extend the signal to both sides of the cutting end, for example if you are visualizing ATACseq or DNAse-seq, you will want to set this value to something negative.
-The default value -3 in combination with the default value of --extsize 7 will extend the signal by 3bp around the cutting end.
+The default value -35 in combination with the default value of --extsize 70 will extend the signal by 35bp around the cutting end.
 #####  -exts,--extsize
 Arbitrary extension size in bp.This value is used to extend each read towards 3' end.
 Can be usefully combined with --shift.
-The default value is 7 which in combination with the default --shift -3 extends the signal by 3bp upstream and downstream of the original cutting end.
+The default value is 70 which in combination with the default --shift -35 extends the signal by 35bp upstream and downstream of the original cutting end.
+If this is set to 'fragment',reads will be extended until their mate.
 #####  -sh_p,--shift_p
 Like --shift (and applied on top of it), but only applied to reads that map on the possitive strand.
 Default is 0.
 #####  -sh_n,--shift_n